Heimo Pfeifenberger

 Heimo Pfeifenberger (born 29 December 1966) is an Austrian professional football manager and a former player.
 He is the manager of SV Grödig.

 Club career

 On club level Pfeifenberger played for USV Zederhaus (youth career), Austria Salzburg, Werder Bremen, SK Rapid Wien, SV Seekirchen 1945 and SV Grödig.
 He celebrated most success at Austria Salzburg.
-In 1994 and 1995, he won the league title and the Austrian Supercup with Salzburg.
+In 1994 and 1995, Pfeifenberger won the league title and the Austrian Supercup with Salzburg.
 He played in the first leg of the 1994 UEFA Cup Final which they lost to Inter Milan.
 In the Austrian 1993–94 season, he became Bundesliga top scorer with 14 goals.
 In total he scored 74 goals for Salzburg and 43 for Rapid, making him one of the best goalscorers in the Austrian league.

 International career

 Pfeifenberger made his debut for Austria in an August 1989 World Cup qualification match against Iceland and was a participant at the 1990 FIFA World Cup and the 1998 FIFA World Cup.
 He earned 40 caps, scoring nine goals.
 His last international was an August 1998 friendly match against France.